-EED647 Human Brain/Human Learning or (new) Neuroanatomy & Neurophysiology of Brain Behavior 3 (new) EED641 (new) Introduction to Neurofeedback: Hands-On Approach3 The Brain & Irlen Syndrome
+EED647 (new) Human Brain/Human Learning or Neuroanatomy & Neurophysiology of Brain Behavior 3 (new) Introduction to Neurofeedback: Hands-On Approach 3 EED641 The Brain & Irlen Syndrome (new) The Brain, Irlen Syndrome & Neurotherapy

 Educators, school nurses, healthcare workers, therapists and counselors will gain updated knowledge about the brain, and practical applications of current research in EEG neurofeedback, scotopic sensitivity syndrome and brain-based classroom Instruction to their work with children and adults.
 Courses include hands-on experience.